Zenovations/knockout-sync/README.md

       email: 'i@heart.rei'
    }).extend({sync: store});

-   // this will not destroy the observable on name, but will change its value nestedRec.crud.ready('recordXYZ');
+   // this also works and will not destroy the nested observable nestedRec.crud.ready('recordXYZ');
 ```